maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel.md

 > The `width` and the `height` properties define the size of the box's content.
 >
-> **By default, padding, margin and border dimensions are added on top of the content dimensions to define the final box size.**
+> **By default, padding and border dimensions are added on top of the content dimensions to define the final box size.**
 >
 > This creates a box bigger than the dimensions explicitly defined by `width` and `height`.